SurniaUlula/wpsso-organization/readme.txt

 == Screenshots ==

-01. The WPSSO ORG settings page includes options for the WebSite name, alternate name, description, URL, logo image, banner image (for Articles), the Organization type, an optional place / location, and social page URLs for Google's Knowledge Graph.
+01. The WPSSO ORG settings page includes options for the WebSite name, alternate name, description, URL, logo image, banner image (for Articles), the Organization type, an optional location, and social page URLs for Google's Knowledge Graph.

 == Changelog ==